RyanScottLewis/dsl/README.md

 #### Advanced

-When combined with the "Advanced" usage of `DSL.call`, you can easily create a very powerful DSL:
+When combined with the "Advanced" usage of `DSL.call`, you can easily create a powerful DSL:

 ```ruby
 class Character